rajeshdaruru/100DaysOfML/README.md

 "A Computer program is said to learn from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with Experience E." - Tom Mitchell.

 A domain of ML is related to question of how to build computer programs that by themselves(automatically) improve or LEARN from experience.

+The languages are popularing for ML in these days are Lua, clozure, and Scala.

+Day 3: July 23, 2018.

+Today's Progress:

+Machine Learning - Terminology:
+Features - The number of unique or distinct propertie that are assoicated with each item of data is called as a feature.
+Samples - One item in the data is called a sample, a datum.
+Feature Vector - The is n-dimensional data that is indicative of the features that we have extracted and which belong to the dataset.
+Feature Extraction - This is done when preparing the feature vector.
+It transforms data from dimensional space to a fewer dimensions.
+Training/Evolution set - The set of data that is used during the training phase, this is the phase where our algorithm learns from the data.

+Types of Learning:
+Supervised Learning, Unsupervised Learning, Semi-supervised Learning, Reinforcement Learning.

+Supervise Learning: This technique used in Prediction.
+Examples are Classification and Regression.
+Regression is predicting a continuous value.

+Unsupervised Learning: This technique used in Analysis.
+The examples for Un-supervised learning are clustering, density estimation, dimensionality reduction, association analysis and hidden markov models.

+Semi-supervised Learning:
+Why do we need semi-supervised learning:
+  1. Label data is very hard to obtain and in most cases its costly.
+We need experts to label the data.
+      Speech Processing - For example if we want to get the switch board data set we need nearly 450 hours of annotation time for 1 hour of sppech.
+  2. Unlabled data is cheap.

+Reinforcement Learning: In AI, Reinforcement learning can be considered as a kind of dynamic programming.
+The training happens here is in the form of reward and punishment.

+Examples of Reinforcement Learning: Learing to fly a helicopter, learning to play chess, learning to backgammon, learning to play alpha go, Robot floor cleaner etc.

+Artificial Neural Networks and deep learning:
+A computational model that is based on functions and structure of neurons in our brain.
+We provide information through the input nodes of network which goes through network.
+This affects the structure of the ANN, in the sense neural network changes - or learns based on the input we give and outputs its proceduces.
+Using Artificial Neural networks, we can find complex non-lineral relationships between the input and output.
+We could create a model and patterns can be found in the data.
+So ANNs are in a way non-lineral statistical modeling paradigm.
+In this context we can see deep learning as a technique where we have two or more than layers in the neural network.